clehr/clehr-blog/content/2019-04-16-fastest-way-to-learn-a-programming-language/index.md

 **For me good and motivating learning is 70% copying and 30% transfer/own ideas.**

 One more idea is that when you follow a tutorial, don't just copy and paste what they tell you.
 Instead be creative and again do transfer here.
-When they are for example they are programming a website about displaying and rating movies.
+When they are for example programming a website about displaying and rating movies.

 Ask yourself: **What I am else interested in?** And do for example a website about books or sports.
 **Learning the same thing with a lot of variations